tencent cloud

 groupName,

-new AclClientRPCHook(new SessionCredentials(accessKey, secretKey)) // ACL permission
+new AclClientRPCHook(new SessionCredentials(accessKey, secretKey)) // ACL permissions.

 );

-// Set the Nameserver address
+// Set the NameServer address.

 producer.setNamesrvAddr(nameserver);

-// Start the producer instance
+// Start the producer instance.

 producer.start();